 These bodyweight or resistance workouts should be performed 3 times a week, alternating then with Interval training workouts for the remaining 3 days.
 Rests periods are kept to a minimum to maximize time efficiency and to drive metabolism up.
 Craig also stresses the importance of warming up before a session and stretching the muscles you just worked out at the end of it.

 Who Is Craig Ballantyne?

-Craig Ballantyne is a Certified Strength and Conditioning Specialist (CSCS), author for many fitness magazines and also creator of his other program “ 6 Minutes To Skinny” (read the review of here).
+Craig Ballantyne is a Certified Strength and Conditioning Specialist (CSCS), author for many fitness magazines.
 He had a job as a researcher at McMaster University in Hamilton , Ontario , Canada, spending up to 16 hours a day working.

 Worried about losing his fitness levels and with little time to spare, he scientifically developed a training system that could reduce fat and increase muscle in very short but highly effective workouts that could be performed not just at the gym, but at home or anywhere too.

 These routines consist of brief sessions of alternate low and high intensity bursts staring with a warm up and followed by periods of increasing intensity for each passing minute, from 30% to 50%, then all the way up to 80% of maximum effort with low intensity 2 minutes periods in between at 30%,